Information about SVPRS and the Policy on Sexual Misconduct and Sexual Violence Involving Students.

 There is no time limit for making a report to the Police.

-Section 12.7 of the Policy on Sexual Misconduct and Sexual Violence Involving Queen's University Students says if the allegation is substantiated the outcome may include:
+Section 12.7 of the Policy on Sexual Misconduct and Sexual Violence Involving Queen's University Students says if an allegation of sexual violence is substantiated, the outcome may include:

 (i) a written warning or reprimand;